 Leave blank (displayed as "Kokzei Shoten" as an example) |

-① Name (Kana): Please enter your name in Kana.
+① Name (Kana): Enter your name in Kana.

 ② Name (Kanji): Please enter your name in kanji.

-③ Select one of the following: home, work, or mobile, and enter the number.
+③ Select one of the following phone numbers—home, work, or cell—and enter the number.

-④ The head of household’s name will appear automatically when you click “I am the head of household.”
+④ The head of household’s name will be displayed automatically when you click “I am the head of household.”
 If you are not the head of household, enter the head of household’s name.

-⑤ The relationship to the head of household will automatically be displayed as "Self" if you click "I am the head of household" in step ④.
-If you are not the head of household, enter your relationship to the head of household.
+⑤ The relationship as seen from the head of household’s perspective will automatically be displayed as “Self” if you click “You are the head of household” in step ④.
+If the head of household is someone other than yourself, enter the relationship as seen from the head of household’s perspective.

-⑥ For occupation, enter your status (e.g., company employee or pension recipient).
-If you are self-employed, enter a specific occupation in the occupation field (e.g., "XX Retail Business" or "XX Sales Business").
+⑥ For occupation, enter your status, such as “office worker” or “pensioner.”
+If you are self-employed, enter a detailed occupation in the occupation field, such as “XX Retail” or “XX Sales.”

-⑦ Enter your trade name or pen name if you are a sole proprietor and have one.
+⑦ Trade Name/Pen Name: Enter this if you are a sole proprietor and have a trade name or pen name.

-If you selected "Print and submit the tax return" in Step 1, you will be prompted to enter your My Number.
-Enter your My Number (individual identification number) using half-width digits in the "My Number" field, then click "Next."
+If you selected “Print and Submit Tax Return” in Step 1, you will be prompted to enter your My Number.
+Enter your My Number (individual number) using half-width digits in the “My Number” field, then click “Next.”

 We accept tax returns submitted both online and offline.
-If you have prepared your tax return using e-Tax, you can submit it directly through the e-Tax system.
+If you prepare your tax return using e-Tax, you can submit it directly through e-Tax.
 Please submit paper tax returns (including those printed from e-Tax) by mail or in person at a tax office.

-If you plan to submit your tax return in person at your local tax office, you must present your My Number Card or a document showing your My Number, along with the original copy of your identification.
+If you plan to submit your tax return in person at the counter of your local tax office, you must present your My Number Card or a document showing your My Number, along with the original copy of your identification document.
 Tax offices tend to be very crowded during tax filing season, so we recommend allowing plenty of time for your visit.

-If you have prepared your tax return using e-Tax, you can submit it directly to the tax office by clicking "Submit" within the e-Tax system.
-The steps that follow will vary depending on the submission method you selected in Step 1.
-Please follow the on-screen instructions to submit your tax return.
+If you prepare your tax return using e-Tax, you can “Submit” it directly through e-Tax to file it with the tax office.
+The steps from this point onward will vary depending on the filing method you selected in Step 1.
+Follow the on-screen instructions to submit your tax return.

 If you selected “Print and Submit” in Step 1, please refer to the submission instructions for filing your tax return using a paper form.

 If you are required to pay income tax, you must do so within the tax filing period (by March 15).
-There are five payment methods available, including credit card payments and QR code payments at convenience stores.
+There are five payment methods available, including credit card payment and convenience store QR code payment.

 | Credit Card Payment | Pay by credit card on the “National Tax Credit Card Payment Site” |